Villa-DEste, Tivoli

 Villa d’Este Gardens

-You need good mobility as there are many levels and many steps and steep ramp paths to climb, however, there is a lift to take visitors to one lower section.
-I struggled a bit and noticed other people taking their time going back up the hill as it is pretty steep.
+You need good mobility, as there are many levels and steps, as well as steep ramp paths to climb; however, a lift is available to take visitors to one lower section.
+I struggled a bit and noticed that other people were taking their time going back up the hill, as it is pretty steep.
 But there are also places to rest.

-This is not a gardener’s garden i.e. it’s not about planting or horticulture in the true sense but about garden design, though I should point that out as if you were looking for different varieties of plants and flowers you would be disappointed.
+This is not a gardener’s garden, in the true sense, but rather about garden design.
+However, I should point out that if you were looking for different varieties of plants and flowers, you would be disappointed.

 Information

-Tickets are 8 euros for each adult and free for children aged 0-13.
+Tickets are 8 euros each for adults and free for children aged 0-13.

 The Villa d’Este is 2 km away from the train station.
 Rome – Pescara Line, Tivoli station